AlexTISYoung/snipar/docs/tutorial.rst

 To compute these correlations from the effects estimated in this tutorial (output by gwas.py to h2_quad_0.8.sumstats.gz) using the LD scores computed by ibd.py (and output to 1.l2.ldscore.gz), use the following command:

-    ``correlate.py chr_~ effect --ldscores ./~``
+    ``correlate.py chr_* effect --ldscores ./*``

 This should give a correlation between direct effects and average NTCs of close to 0.5.
 The estimated correlations and their standard errors, estimated by block-jacknife, are output to effect_corrs.txt.

-The method is similar to LDSC ([ref]), but correlates the marginal effects, adjusting for the known sampling variance-covariance matrix of the effects.
+The method is similar to LDSC, but correlates the marginal effects, adjusting for the known sampling variance-covariance matrix of the effects.
 The LD scores are used for weighting.
 LD scores output by LDSC can be input.
 If LD scores are not available, they can be computed from .bed files by providing them through the --bed argument.

 Polygenic score analyses
 ------------------------